mpavlou/samplesizedev/README.md

 The package samplesizedev performs unbiased sample size calculations (using simulation) for the development of risk models for binary outcomes.
-It requires information on the anticipate values of the:
+It requires information on the anticipated values of the:

 - outcome prevalence